GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ```
 **Example 6 - Using alias**

-Alias are a very common way of expressing a query.
-An alias consists on renaming a table on the fly as in the example below:
+Aliases are a very common technique in expressing a query.
+An alias provides another name for a table on the fly as in the example below:

 ```sql
 SELECT a.freguesia, a.area_ha
 FROM  vectors.porto_freguesias AS a
 WHERE a.concelho LIKE 'MATOSINHOS';
 ```
 Note that under the ``` FROM ``` clause we add the ```AS a ```, which is saying that on what this particular query concerns, the table we are calling will be known as 'a' and that is why you see an ```a. ``` prefix whenever the query is referring to rows or attributes that belong to table a.
-Alias are very useful if your query is calling more than one table as you will soon see.
+Aliases are very useful if your query is calling more than one table as you will soon see.

 ----------